Provident offers three training opportunities:

 Question Persuade Refer

 QPR is an approach to confronting someone about their possible thoughts of suicide.
-It is not intended to be a form of counseling or treatment, instead a means to offer hope through positive action.
+It is not intended to be a form of counseling or treatment, but instead offers hope through positive action.
 There are three simple steps to follow:

 Question the person about suicide.
 Ask if they've had any thoughts about it, feelings, or even plans?
 Do not be afraid to ask!